 - represented a German high-tech company in a private U.S. offering of its common stock as part of a global IPO.

 Mr. Apfel is a member of the American Bar Association and its Consumer Financial Services Committee and Special Task Force on Public Company Acquisitions.
-He was selected for inclusion on the 2005-2013 Southern California Super Lawyers lists.
+He is listed in The Best Lawyers in America and was selected for inclusion on the 2005-2015 Southern California Super Lawyers lists.